DosWorld/dwed/README.md

 * This software is writen in Borland Pascal, so string length is limited to 255 chars.
 * DOS-conventional memory will be enought to load file up to ~300k..400k (expect - 300k border).
 You can use DPMI-version, if you need more memory and you have modern CPU.
 * No Undo/Redo functionality.
-The reason is the same as why i dont build AST for syntax hightlight - here is no memory for it.
+The reason is the same as why i dont build AST for syntax highlight - here is no memory for it.

 # How to run and use
 Use: